 - Brew your espresso.
 Go for a dark roast as you are looking for a strong base.

-- In a separate bowl, whip egg yolks, vanilla extract & condensed milk (about 6or more minutes) until light and fluffy.
+- In a separate bowl, whip egg yolks, vanilla extract and condensed milk (about 6or more minutes) until light and fluffy.
 Top tip to test the consistency of this custardy mixture is to spoon a tiny amount on the top of a glass with water.
 It should float.
 If it doesn’t, whip it a bit more.

 - Sprinkle with some cinnamon and stir before serving.